Workers’ Compensation Insurance

 Workers’ compensation generally does not cover subcontractors because they are not your employees.

-However, in some states for some industries, subcontractors may be classified as your employees if they don't carry their own workers compensation.
+However, in some states and industries, subcontractors may be classified as your employees if they don't carry their own workers’ compensation.

 In that case, you must report their payroll as your employees.